ledhed-jgh/Vindriktning-Card/README.md

     state_color: false
 ````

-Copy the images in the 'wwww' to your config/www directory
+Copy the images in 'wwww' to your config/www directory.

-## :camera: Screenshots and Pictuers
+## :camera: Screenshot
-### Card Screenshot
 ![Card](docs/vindriktning-screenshot.png)